rcav8tr/CS2Mod-BuildingUse/ReadMe.md

 # Possible Future Enhancements
 Here are some possible future enhancements that were thought about during development but not included initially:
-- Allow the player to choose a district and show the building use for only buildings in that district.
-  "Entire city" would be one choice in the list of districts.
 - Allow the player to locate buildings for selected building types by showing an icon above each building.
 - By default, the game turns on all infomodes each time an infoview is displayed.
   Save the selections for each infoview to be used the next time the infoview is displayed.